ReynaldoAMartinez/Splunk-101/README.md

 🛰️ Create alerts, dashboards, and scheduled reports

-🛡️ Complete a SOC investigation capstone to analyze a simulated compromise involving MITRE ATT&CK phases: Initial Access, Execution, Persistence, and Command and Control, with the goal to understand how to identify, correlate, and investigate each stage using Splunk data.
+🛡️ Complete a SOC investigation capstone to analyze a simulated compromise involving MITRE ATT&CK phases: Initial Access, Execution, Persistence, and Command and Control, with the goal to understand how to identify, correlate, and investigate each stage using Splunk data

 ___